stats-432sp2018/stats-432sp2018.github.io/syllabus.md

 #### Philosophy

-This class will use [Slack](https://stat-s432sp2018.slack.com/) for class communication.
+This class will use [Slack](https://stats-432sp2018.slack.com/) for class communication.
 Slack is a Team messaging app which is frequently adopted by companies and research groups.
 We will use it for announcements, questions, homework communication, etc. You are required to use it.

 Since homework and the project are team-based, you need a way to communicate with your team.
 Slack is that way.
 You can create a special channel for your team.
 You can direct message individuals.
 You can message me or the TA.
 You can post pictures of cats.
 The sky is the limit.
-By using slack, we will avoid sending lots of email back and forth.
+By using Slack, we will avoid sending lots of email back and forth.

-Slack has apps for iPhone or Android.
-Or you can use the web (as I do).
+Slack has apps for iPhone or Android, Mac or Windows.
+Or you can use the web.

 If you send me email instead, I may ignore it.

 #### Rules

-- All content-related (non-personal) questions should be asked in [Slack](https://stat-s432sp2018.slack.com/).
+- All content-related (non-personal) questions should be asked in [Slack](https://stats-432sp2018.slack.com/).
 Use the `general` channel for homework, lecture, or other questions.
 For personal issues, direct message me (@dajmcdon) or the TA.
-- Before posting a new question please make sure to check if your question has already been answered, and answer others’ questions.
+- Before posting a new question please make sure to check if your question has already been answered.
 Just search.
 - It may be more efficient to answer your question “in-person” so make good use of office hours (4 hours per week).
 - Emails will almost certainly be ignored.
 - I generally reply to messages during normal business hours (M-F).
 My typical response time is 24 hours.
 Please don't message me on Slack, wait an hour without response, email me, email me again, etc.